Documentation

 • source labels for each dependency line

-In generated apps, the crate versions are pinned in Cargo.toml, while the app spec records the runtime and UI target labels plus their sources.
-The maps dependency is pinned in Cargo.toml and surfaced in solverforge --version, but it is not currently duplicated into the app spec’s [runtime] block.
+In generated apps, the crate versions are pinned in Cargo.toml, while the app spec records the runtime target label and source.
+Web-shell apps also record the UI source.
+The maps dependency is pinned in the web-shell Cargo.toml and surfaced in solverforge --version, but it is not currently duplicated into the app spec’s [runtime] block.

 Practical Rule of Thumb